Validation

 Custom validators are classes that inherit from

-method.class MyValidator < ActiveModel::Validator def validate(record) unless record.name.start_with?
-'X' record.errors.add :name, "Need a name starting with X please!" end end end class Person include ActiveModel::Validations validates_with MyValidator end
+[ActiveModel::Validator](https://api.rubyonrails.org/v7.0.4/classes/ActiveModel/Validator.html).
+These classes must implement thevalidatemethod which takes a record as an argument and performs the validation on it.
+The custom validator is called using thevalidates_withmethod.class MyValidator < ActiveModel::Validator def validate(record) unless record.name.start_with?
+'X' record.errors.add :name, "Need a name starting with X please!" end end end class Person include ActiveModel::Validations validates_with MyValidator end1

 2